| BOOTISO(1) | General Commands Manual | BOOTISO(1) |

 behavior is the default behavior when “assume yes” is not

-enabled, unless either --device
+enabled, unless either --device or

-modifiers are set.
+--no-usb-check modifiers are set.

 -d